WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 Funchal in the east is a great place to start your holiday.
 From there you can easily visit Monte Palace Madeira, Camara de Lobos, Miradouro do Cabo Girão, Ponta do Sol, Curral das Freiras, Pico Ruivo, Ponta de São Lourenço, Santana etc. Here is a list of our favourite hotels in Funchal.

 Castanheiro Boutique Hotel

-This four-star hotel with outdoor swimming pool on the roof overlooking the city is absolutely stunning.
-From the hotel you can walk to the historical town and enjoy Funchal at the fullest!
-The rooms are very cozy, breakfast delicious and the service top notch!
+This four-star hotel with an outdoor swimming pool on the roof overlooking the city is absolutely stunning.
+From the hotel, you can walk to the historical town and enjoy Funchal at the fullest!
+The rooms are very cozy, breakfast delicious and the service top-notch!
 This is one of our favorite hotels in Funchal.
 More info here.

 Hotel Porto Santa Maria